hl7ch/ch-lab-report/input/pagecontent/profiles.md

 * [CH LAB Observation Results: eGFR-MDRD Profile](StructureDefinition-ch-lab-observation-egfr-mdrd.html)
 Renal function can be determined by laboratory measurement of serum creatinine, from which the estimated glomerular (eGFR_MDMR) filtration rate can be calculated.
 Further input parameters are age, race and gender.
-note: The MDRD equation is hardly used any more and is replaced by the CKD-EPI equation.
+Note: The MDRD equation is hardly used any more and is replaced by the CKD-EPI equation.

 ##### eGFR_CKD_EPI 2009 based on serum creatinine, age, gender, race